 With the Reports screen, you can create a report and then view it.
-If you are accessing an Xpress device remotely or from a desktop workstation, you can also print the report.
+If you are accessing an Xpress machine remotely or from a desktop workstation, you can also print the report.
 The following table describes the type of information available.
+(The Creating Reports Option was removed from Xpress starting in version 3.1).

-Report Type Description General Settings Includes a list of the General settings that you have enabled or disabled in your project.
-Project Settings Includes project information, such as project name, version, and last modified date as well as: •Security options •User Level settings •Users Machine Settings Includes information about all of the machine settings in your project.

-Report Type Description Panels Includes information about the panels used in your project.
+Report Type Description General Includes a list of the General settings that you have enabled or disabled in your Settings project.
+Project Settings Includes project information, such as project name, version, and last modified date as well as: Security options User Level settings Users Machine Includes information about all of the machine settings in your project.
+Panels Includes information about the panels used in your project.
 You can choose to view all panels or select an individual panel.
 Panel Graphics If this option is checked, a picture of the panel in Runtime is displayed after each individual panel report.
 Tags Includes information about all of the tags used in your project.
 Alarms Includes information about all of the alarm used in your project.
 Message Tables Includes information about all of the message tables in your project.
 You can choose to view all message tables or select an individual message table.
-Input Lists Includes information about all of the input lists in your project.
-You can choose to view all input lists or select an individual input list.
+Recipes Includes information about all of the recipes in your project.
+You can choose to view all recipes or select an individual recipe.

 Select Create Report and View to create the selected report(s).
 Once the report is created, the Shell loads this report page.
 The Report page is an HTML page; therefore, you must click the Print button in the dialog box in order to actually print the report you created.
-(Remember, you can only print if you are on a workstation or accessing the device remotely.)
+(Remember, you can only print if you are on a workstation or accessing the machine remotely.)